-Leah Kelman is an associate in Herrick's Litigation Department where she concentrates her practice on complex commercial litigation, including class action defense, title insurance, and professional responsibility and ethics.
+Leah Kelman is a litigator concentrating her practice on complex commercial litigation, including class action defense, title insurance, and professional responsibility, ethics and risk management.

-Leah’s class action and product liability experience in both state and federal courts is substantial, and includes her role as a key member of the Herrick teams that successfully defended a major food manufacturer in class actions challenging health claims on product labels; successfully defended an international building materials company against product liability and consumer fraud claims arising from the alleged failure of a roofing system in the wake of Hurricane Sandy; worked with co-counsel to secure a decision completely dismissing on the pleadings a purported consumer class action alleging a multinational mobile device company had knowingly sold products with defective data processing capabilities; and the ongoing defense of a global construction materials company in multi-party litigation arising from a fire that destroyed a massive cold storage warehouse whose roof system also supported a large solar panel installation at the time of the fire.
+Leah’s class action and product liability experience in state and federal courts is substantial.
+She was a key member of the teams that successfully defended a major food manufacturer in class actions challenging health claims on product labels; successfully defended an international building materials company against product liability and consumer fraud claims arising from the alleged failure of a roofing system in the wake of Hurricane Sandy; worked with co-counsel to secure the complete dismissal of a purported consumer class action alleging a multinational mobile device company had knowingly sold products with defective data processing capabilities; and defended a global construction materials company in multi-party litigation arising from a fire that destroyed a massive cold storage warehouse.

-Leah also often represents real estate clients and title insurance clients, handling complex real estate claims on behalf of their insureds.
-Her recent achievements in this area include successfully representing the holder of a first priority mortgage secured by an insured West Harlem property, securing a ruling denying a motion filed by parties seeking to set aside the debtor’s default and vacate the judgment of foreclosure and sale, and helping to secure a ruling granting a real estate developer client’s motion to dismiss multiple counterclaims including fraud, conversion, breach of contract, and breach of fiduciary duty in litigation against the estate of a former business partner who had defaulted on a short term, multimillion dollar loan, originally guaranteed and later acquired by our client.
+Leah also often represents real estate and title insurance clients, handling complex real estate claims on behalf of their insureds.
+Her achievements in this area include successfully representing the holder of a first priority mortgage secured by an insured West Harlem property, securing a ruling denying a motion filed by parties seeking to set aside the debtor’s default and vacate the judgment of foreclosure and sale, and helping to secure a ruling granting a real estate developer’s motion to dismiss multiple counterclaims including fraud, conversion, breach of contract, and breach of fiduciary duty in litigation against the estate of a former business partner who had defaulted on a multimillion dollar loan.

-Leah is a member of the firm’s Best Practices Committee and serves on the firm’s Electronic Discovery Committee.
+Leah also advises the firm on a range of matters including ethics compliance, litigation, risk management and insurance issues.
+Leah is a member of the firm’s Risk Management Committee and serves on the firm’s Electronic Discovery Committee.